What Is Hydroporation? A Practical Guide

 Safety Considerations

+Hydroporation maintains an excellent safety profile when performed correctly.
+Contraindications include active skin infections, open wounds, and certain inflammatory conditions.
 Proper training ensures practitioners understand pressure settings, ingredient compatibility, and treatment protocols for different indications.
+XOD provides comprehensive training with every Breeze system purchase.

 Frequently Asked Questions